serenity-is/docs/api/js/sleekgrid/classes/SleekGrid.md

 `string`[]

-The IDs of the columns to be made visible.
+Ids of columns to make visible, in desired order.

 ##### opt?

-Whether to reorder the visible columns based on the provided IDs (default true), and notify onColumnsReordered (default true).

 ###### notify?

 `boolean`

+Whether to emit `onColumnsReordered`.

 ###### reorder?

 `boolean`

+When `true` (default), reorders to `columnIds` order.

 #### Returns